How it works and what it costs

 Sasha's European Food Market at 8093 Callaham Road near the junction of I10 and Loop 410,

-visit our farm in Central Texas (call or email us), or meet us in San Antonio or Austin.
+visit our farm in Central Texas (call or email us), or meet us in San Antonio.
 If you live outside these areas and choose to drive in, you will

 soon discover why UPS, the freight company, and the dry ice distributor charge as much as they do for their services!